TrueVotes/TrueVote/truevote-engine/README.md

        * of the poll initialization metadata described in the section above.
 This
        * function parses the template and calls the initializePoll() function below.
        *
-       * @params {string} path - the relative path to the filled in template */
+       * @param {string} path - the relative path to the filled in template */

 * ##### function initializePoll(poll_id, destination_account, vote_definitions, start_time, end_time, voter_identifiers, poll_operators):